Justin Fields Player Prop Bets for NFL Week 6 | Chicago vs. Green Bay 10/17/2021

 Recent Performances

-- In last week's outing against the Raiders, Fields threw for 111 yards while completing 60.0% of his passes, while throwing one touchdown.
+- In last week's outing against the Raiders, Fields threw for 111 yards while completing 60.0% of his passes, while tossing one touchdown.

-- Fields has put up 388 passing yards (129.3 per game) and has a 50.9% completion percentage this year (29-of-57) over his last three games, while throwing one touchdown and one interception.
+- Fields has passed for 388 yards while completing 50.9% of his throws (29-of-57), with one touchdown and one interception (129.3 yards per game) over his last three outings.

 Fields' Chicago Teammates